-The Company currently shares 48 employees with Minco Gold, of which 8 employees are located in Vancouver, British Columbia and the other 40 are located in China.
-The Company has allocated funds to recruit additional consultants to assist with exploration programs on its properties in China.
-The Company believes its current premises will provide adequate space for expansion over the next three years.
+The Company currently shares 15 employees with Minco Gold, of which 6 employees are located in Vancouver, British Columbia and the other 9 are located in Beijing.
+In addition, the Company has 22 full time employees at Fuwan site.

 DESCRIPTION OF MINERAL PROPERTIES